microbit-foundation/dev-docs/latest-revision/latest-revision-main.md

 - On Logo pressed `input.onLogoPressed`
 - On logo released `input.onLogoReleased`
 - Logo is pressed `input.logoIsPressed`
-- soundlevel  `input.soundLevel` returns the current soundlevel
+- soundlevel  `input.soundLevel` returns the current soundlevel (spl)
 - Set loud/quiet sound threshold to 0-255 `input.setSoundThreshold(SoundType.Loud, 128)`

 The Speaker features can be found int the music menu